| |

 animals may be "acting out" what is happening in his/her home.

-share with your local police, sheriff department, prosecutors, etc. to remind
+local police, sheriff department, prosecutors, etc. to remind them why it is

-them why it is important to investigate and prosecute "animal cases."
+important to investigate and prosecute "animal cases."

 Always, always, ALWAYS be courteous and respectful